COUNSELLING FOR LGBTIQ PEOPLE AND THEIR ALLIES

 Westlund Counselling is not obliged to correct any of your personal information if it does not agree that it requires correction and may refuse to do so.
 If Westlund Counselling refuses a correction request,Westlund will provide you with a written notice stating the reasons for refusing.

 Westlund Counselling will respond to all requests for access to or correction of personal information within a reasonable time.

 If in future Westlund Counselling does propose to disclose personal information overseas, it will do so in compliance with the requirements of the Privacy Act.
 Westlund will, where practicable, advise of the countries in which any overseas recipients are likely to be located.

 If you do not want us to disclose your information to overseas recipients, please let us know.

-From time to time Westlund may engage an overseas recipient to provide services to us, such as cloud-based storage solutions.
+From time to time, Westlund may engage an overseas recipient to provide services to us, such as cloud-based storage solutions.
 Please note that the use of overseas service providers to store personal information will not always involve a disclosure of personal information to that overseas provider.
 However, by providing Westlund with your personal information, you consent to the storage of such information on overseas servers and acknowledge that APP 8.1 will not apply to such disclosures.
-For the avoidance of doubt, in the event that an overseas recipient breaches the APPs, that entity will not be bound by, and you will not be able seek redress under, the Privacy Act.
+For the avoidance of doubt, in the event that an overseas recipient breaches the APPs, that entity will not be bound by, and you will not be able to seek redress under, the Privacy Act.

 8. RESOLVING PERSONAL INFORMATION CONCERNS